 “Please,” Siri said.

 Susebron suddenly punched a Lifeless.
-He growled, struggling as he kicked at another.
+The God King growled, struggling as he kicked at another.
 There were dozens of them.
 He looked at her, waving a hand, motioning for her to flee.
 However, the Lifeless beside her had her held firm.

 A couple of men in the robes of Susebron’s priesthood left the stairwell ahead of them, carrying lanterns.
 Siri, looking closely, immediately recognized them as being from Pahn Kahl.
+They were too short, and their skin was just faintly off.

 I’ve been a fool, she thought.
 The one man I shouldn’t trust was the one I did!